About the study

 Ten to Men: The Australian Longitudinal Study on Male Health is a study designed to help improve the health and wellbeing of men and boys.
 Ten to Men is a longitudinal study, which means we aim to survey the same group of males every few years.
 It began in 2013, and is intended to inform the National Male Health Policy which provides findings about male health outcomes to improve programs, services and policies for all Australian men and boys.

 The name Ten to Men refers to the age range of the men and boys in the study – from 10 years old to adult men.
 It is the intention of the study to follow participants over time, as they transition through the different stages of life.
-We are entering our third stage of the survey – Wave 3.

 Background to Ten to Men